 More Than Mind Control: After being freed from the Zerg, he makes he clear that he wanted no such thing, but joins Raynor & co. anyway.

-Not So Different: This is how Kerrigan feels toward him in Heart of the Swarm; as a result, she sympathizes with him and offers him a place in the Swarm when he has nowhere to go.
+Not So Different: This is how Kerrigan feels toward him in Heart of the Swarm; as a result, she sympathizes with him and offers him a place in the Swarm when he bitterly tells her that he is now "half man, half zerg" and will be welcome nowhere.

 Nice Hat: He absolutely puts everyone else in the galaxy to shame hat-wise.
 He keeps it post-infestation in Heart of the Swarm.